akaaua/newsAPI/README.md

 Is an API made following the Udemy Criando API's RESTful utilizando TypeScript, Node.js, mongo course to learn about RESTful API's and advance in backend development.

+## Deploy

+To deploy this project on your own docker you should use these commands:

+docker-compose build
+docker-compose up

 ## Objectives